noobhead/Count_Down/README.md

 ## Count Down
 A modified version of a classic HANGMAN game, though there is no one hanging anymore! :P

-It is a two player Graphical User Interface game made from scratch in c++ with Qt5 GUI framework.
+It is a two player Graphical User Interface game made from scratch in C++ with Qt5 GUI framework.
 This game challenges the players' vocabulary and tests their mind level with English language.